F33RNI/PetalPID/README.md

 ## 🏗️ Getting started

-> Example of auto-tuning process
+> Example of auto-tuning process (this graph is produced by `examples/TemperatureController`)
 ![Auto-tunning PID](assets/Snapshot%20[02:02:11].svg)

 1. Download or include this repo as a library